If you just landed on this post, first I want to say, “Hi there, I am Guntar!”

 Besides report downloading or emailing, you can also schedule reports to be emailed periodically.

 When scheduling a farm report, you can specify:

 - Emailing frequency.

 - Date and time when to start emailing.

 - Which farm data to include in the report.

 - And recipient email address(es).

 Here is a short screen recording I made on how to quickly filter data in spreadsheet.
-For me it is like a second nature to user the CTRL+T keyboard shortcut after opening a spreadsheet.
+For me it is second nature to use the CTRL+T keyboard shortcut after opening a spreadsheet.

 If you wish to check out how AgNote works and what reports are available there, just register for a free trial and take it for a test spin.